Tunisia–United States relations: History

 American private assistance has been provided since independence by foundations, religious groups, universities, and philanthropic organizations.
 The U.S. Government has supported Tunisia's efforts to attract foreign investment.
 The United States and Tunisia concluded a bilateral investment treaty in 1990 and an agreement to avoid double taxation in 1989.
 In October 2002, the U.S. and Tunisia signed a Trade and Investment Framework Agreement (TIFA), and in October 2003 held the first TIFA Council Meeting in Washington, DC.

 American firms seeking to invest in Tunisia and export to Tunisia can receive insurance and financing for their business through U.S. Government agencies, including the Overseas Private Investment Corporation and the Export-Import Bank.
 The best prospects for foreigners interested in the Tunisian market are in high technology, energy, agribusiness, food processing, medical care and equipment, and the environmental and tourism sectors.

-As of February 2008, the principal U.S. Officials included: the Ambassador Robert F. Godec, Deputy Chief of Mission Marc Desjardins, Political/Economic Counselor Dorothy C. Shea, and Commercial Attaché Beth Mitchell.
-In June 2009, Gordon Gray III was named the next Ambassador to Tunisia from the United States, and served from August 2009 to July 2012.
+Resident diplomatic missions

+Embassy of Tunisia, Washington, D.C.

+Tunisia maintains an embassy in Washington, D.C.

 The U.S. maintains an embassy in Tunis.
+As of January 2026, the principal U.S. Officials included: the Ambassador Bill Bazzi, Deputy Chief of Mission Emily Katkar, and Consular Section Chief David Smith.